waiwera/waiwera/doc/user/setup_sources.rst

          "T2": [[0, 0], [3600, 1e-5], [7200, 0]]}}
    ]}

 In this case, it is assumed that tracers with names "T1" and "T2" have been defined separately in the input JSON file (see :ref:`setup_tracers`).
-For this source, tracer "T1" injects with mass fraction :math:`10^{-6}` for the first hour, after which tracer "T2" injects with mass fraction :math:`10^{-5}` for the second hour.
-Any tracers not included in this type of source specification will be given the default mass fraction of zero.
+For this source, tracer "T1" is injected at :math:`10^{-6}` kg/s for the first hour, after which tracer "T2" is injected at :math:`10^{-5}` kg/s for the second hour.
+Any tracers not included in this type of source specification will be given the default injection rate of zero.

 .. index:: sources; controls, source controls
 .. _source_controls: